AbdullahMasood450/CNN_Signature_Recognition/README.md

 ## ⚙️ Data Loader Function

 The data loader:
-- Loads images and labels from a structured directory.
+- Loads images and and creates labels and forms a structured directory of train,test and val.
 - Reads each signature in grayscale and resizes to 128×128 px.
 - Labels each image as `imagenumber_rownumber`.
 - Returns NumPy arrays for training/testing.